buildwithdan/flask-portfolio/README.md

 - [ ] Creating a docker image for this

-## This was setup to use Markdown files for blog and projects posts.
+## Markdown files are used for blog and projects posts.

 If you navigate to api/content you will find the folders for each;
 Blog posts = [Where .md blog posts should be saved](https://github.com/buildwithdan/flask-portfolio/tree/simple/api/content/posts)